CVEEN ACADEMIC MISCONDUCT POLICY

 As defined in a specific CVEEN course syllabus, or due to instructor discretion, an academic misconduct sanction may be relaxed from a failing course grade.
 In such cases, the individual will receive a zero for the particular assignment or activity (homework, exam, paper, laboratory session, etc.).
 The faculty member will report the misconduct to the student’s home department chair as well as dean of the student’s home college.

 The CVEEN Department tracks an individual's academic misconduct for all its courses.
-Information regarding prior offenses is available to the Director of Undergraduate Studies, the Director of Graduate Studies, the CVEEN Department Chair, and the CVEEN office staff.
+Information regarding prior offenses is available to the Director of Undergraduate Studies, the Director of Graduate Studies, the CVEEN Department Chair, and the CVEEN Academic Advisors.
 This information is protected per established FERPA guidelines.

 d.
 Appeal of Sanction